goyalvipul/thinkific/README.md

           Click on the module on the window which opens to run the tests.

-# Tech Stack
+# Framework Tech Stack
 - Cypress - UI Automation
 - BDD - Cucumber
 - Language - JavaScript

-# Why Cucumber: Value Addition
+# Why Cucumber: {Value Addition to the framework}
 1. Used cucumber in the project, so as to make it better to understand what is been automated.
 2. It helps to maps the Manual Test cases with Automation cases.
 3. It also helps to understand important business level use cases, by the ones who are managerial stakeholders.